kemacalls/pywal-for-air-for-steam/README.md

 __[pywal](https://github.com/dylanaraps/pywal)__ is a system theme uniformity project which is still supported that i _very much_ like.

 i've been spurred into action by my dissatisfaction with current pywal-steam theming solutions, particularly because pywal's templating system doesn't support the kinds of RGB codes steam likes.

+if you don't have experience with what using deprecated steam skins looks like, you should know that this is only going to be a comprehensive skin solution for Steam's "Small Mode" display. in the discussion section i talk about how i will do the bigger project of smooshing pywal and a current steam skin together later.

 ## requirements